 Kathryn Stonehouse Kathryn Stonehouse

-Email Marketing: Speak to your best customers when they’re most open to hearing from you.
+Email Marketing (Part 1) - Speak to your best customers when they’re most open to hearing from you.

 What if I told you that you could speak to your best customers when they were at their most relaxed, perhaps when they’re watching TV or after the kids had gone to bed?
 Would you be interested?
 Of course you would!